TuanKiet97/TuanKiet97/README.md

+<h1 align= "left"><b>I'm Kiet Ho.</b></h1>
-<h1 align= "left"><b>I'm Kiet Ho.
-Be yourself, by yourself ! </b></h1>
+<h1 align= "left"><b>Be yourself, by yourself ! </b></h1>
 <p align="left">

 ## About me :mortar_board:
 I am an Engineer.
 From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
-I firmly believe that **no amount of knowledge is enough knowledge**. 🧠
-On the way to success, there is no trace of lazy men.
+I firmly believe that no amount of knowledge is enough knowledge. 🧠 On the way to success, there is no trace of lazy men.
 Try your best

 ## What I know :computer: